arjunrajasekharan/Digital-Image-Processing/README.md

 2.Correlation

 >a.
 Consider the image the attached named as hdraw.png and crop each of the characters from the image and consider that as the sub-image.
 Find the location of the sub-image in the original by using correlation.

+>b.
+Download Lena color image convert it to grayscale image and crop the left eye of Lena as sub-image and do the cross-correlation ( Normalized correlation) to find the location of the left eye in the original image.

+3. Write a function to implement FFT for 1D signal.

+4. Implement DFT function for an image using the FFT for 1D signal using question 3.

+5. Consider the images of lena and dog images attached.
+Find phase and magnitude of the dog and lena images using DFT function implemented in question 4.

+6. Swap phase of the dog image and magnitude of the lena image and display the output.

+7. Swap phase of the lena image and magnitude of the dog image ad display the output